Operation Freedom – The Berlin Airlift

 Harper College: The Rule of Law

 As political humorist P.J.
 O’Rourke famously put it, “The U.S. Constitution is less than a quarter the length of the owner’s manual for a 1998 Toyota Camry, and yet it has managed to keep 300 million of the world’s most unruly, passionate and energetic people safe, prosperous and free.”
 In the last of her five-part series, Why I’m Optimistic, Myra examines, both current issues challenging Constitutional norms and historical examples of the power of the rule of law to, eventually, attempt to provide “Liberty and Justice For All.”
-Continue Reading Harper College: The Rule of Law

 The Real Story of Mae West with Martina Mathisen

 Mae West shattered box office records and public sensibilities.
 She rocketed from Broadway to become the highest-paid actress in Hollywood.
 Her oneliners scandalized the censors yet made her an icon.
 She rescued studios from bankruptcy and created stars like Cary Grant.
 Think you know Mae West?
 Martina (Wives of Henry VIII, True Chicago Stories) brings us the woman behind the wit and the story behind the story.
-Continue Reading The Real Story of Mae West with Martina Mathisen

 Guitar players